sephiman/kraken-trader/README.md

   - **MACD**: Measures trend momentum and identifies crossovers.
   - **Bollinger Bands**: Dynamic support/resistance for more accurate signals.

+- **Trend & Timeframe Confirmation**:
+  - **Trend Filter (Optional)**: Uses a moving average to confirm trend direction.
+    For example:
+    - Only take buy signals if current price > MA (indicating an uptrend).
+    - Only take sell signals if current price < MA (indicating a downtrend).
+  - **Higher Timeframe Confirmation (Optional)**:
+    Confirms signals from the primary chart with a higher timeframe (e.g., 5m) RSI and MACD.
+    This helps reduce false signals by ensuring short-term setups align with broader market trends.

 - **Daily Statistics Summary**:
   - At the end of each day (UTC), the bot automatically calculates and sends a Telegram message summarizing:
     - Current account balances